Helping to Justify Academic Library Budgets Since 2004

 In addition, at any time, a studentresearcher can output the highlighted content with citations to the source documents, eliminating the tedium from that process.

-How to Evaluate and Fund the Acquisition of
+How to Evaluate and Fund the Acquisition of the Digital Fence,

-HotLinks 2D Full-text SearchMATCH Discovery
+HotLinks 2D Full-text SearchMATCH Discovery and Personal Digital Mind Palace

 If US R1 and R2 Institutions really wanted to, they could reverse the monetization of research sharing and overpriced journals at any time, simply by working together to change the publishing policies of their researchers, and Europe and the rest of the world would gladly join in.
 Instead, US university leaders have been letting their library budgets slide over the past 35 to 40 years from 3.5% to 1.5% of overall university budgets (on average), and redirecting that 2% to faculty salaries, research budgets, sports teams, etc., leaving their libraries to pay for journal subscriptions.
 The only explanation for this fairly consistent trend across the US is that university leaders believe they get more return when they invest outside their libraries.